 What is Sweet clover?

 Both the yellow and white sweet clover varieties are biennial leguminous plants.
 Both the plants are vegetative in their first year producing no flowers what so ever.
 The leaves of the sweet clover bear a characteristic ‘clover-like’ appearance.

 In the second year of the growth, the plant appears prominently bushy with densely packed flowers on the top few inches of the elongated stem.

 Interestingly, sweet clovers are indigenous to Europe and Asia and were brought to North America during the late 1600s.
 They were introduced as forage plants.
 Being leguminous, sweet clover fixes nitrogen in the soil and hence enriching the soil as they grow.

 The plant prefers a loamy, calcareous soil and can tolerate partial shade.

 How to manage Sweet clover?

-The sweet clover infection usually occurs during the late spring or early summer and the plants put all their energy during the first year in developing a very robust rot system.
+Sweet clover infestation usually occurs during the late spring or early summer, and the plants put all their energy during the first year in developing a very robust root system.

 The best way to control the weed and prevent its further spread by mechanical control during the first year of its growth cycle.